jonathanjackson-1/insurance_churn_analysis/README.md

 - Understanding demographic drivers of lifetime customers represents a key insight for customer prospecting.

 #### Correlations Between Policy Cost and Churn
+To answer whether correlations are shown between policy cost and churn, we create a density plot to map the distribution of policy cost against churn status:

 <img src="https://github.com/jonathanjackson-1/insurance_churn_analysis/blob/main/visualizations/Churn%20Rate%20vs%20Policy%20Cost.png" width="850">

+- Little to no correlation is shown between the two variables
+- This does not suggest that increasing prices has no consequence on churn, but it does indicate that higher paying customer are not inherently at risk for churn.
+- Focusing on customer satisfaction for individuals with higher policy costs may have positive impact on both revenues and profits.

 ### Recommendations